Too soon to tell if new virus as dangerous as SARS cousin

 In 2012, another coronavirus dubbed MERS began sickening people in Saudi Arabia.
 It’s still hanging around, causing small numbers of infections each year: The World Health Organization has counted nearly 2,500 cases of MERS in the Middle East and beyond, and more than 850 deaths.

-So far, deaths from the new virus have been a small fraction of the more than 850 confirmed infections, most of those cases in China.
+So far, deaths from the new virus have been a small fraction of the roughly 1,300 confirmed infections, most of those cases in China.

 WHERE DO THESE VIRUSES COME FROM?